exercism/go/concepts/packages/about.md

 In Go an application is organized in packages.
 A package is a collection of source files located in the same folder.
 All source files in a folder must have the same package name at the top of the file.
-The package is preferred to be the same as the folder it is located in.
+By convention packages are named to be the same as the folder they are located in.

 ```go
 package greeting